MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports.md

     > If you have previously used Intune in the Azure portal, you found the above details in the Azure portal by signing in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and selecting **Device compliance** > **Noncompliant devices**.

 ## Windows 10 unhealthy endpoints report (Operational)
 The **Windows 10 unhealthy endpoints** report surfaces data typically used by Helpdesk or admin roles to identify problems and help remediate issues.
-The data found in these reports is timely, calls out the unhealthy device, the primary user principal name (UPN), and the status of a number of settings.
+The data found in this report is timely, calls out the unhealthy device, the primary user principal name (UPN), and the status of a number of settings.
 The report is available as a tab within the primary **Antivirus** workload.
 This report provides filtering, searching, paging, and sorting.

 You can view the **Windows 10 unhealthy endpoints** report using the following steps: